 Roses can grow in indirect sunlight, but full sun is always best.
 Depending on the variety, your roses may grow at a slower rate if only given indirect light.
 As a general rule, anything less than six hours of direct sunlight each day leads to fewer blooms and smaller flowers.

 If you have to grow them in indirect sun, choose a rose variety that has prolific flowers with large blooms.
 This way, even if some blooms are sacrificed to a lack of full sun, the difference won’t be very noticeable.

 Can Roses Grow in Shade?

-In full shade, roses simply won’t grow at all.
-So refrain from planting any variety in full shade.
-Roses kept too long in the shade will quickly develop powdery mildew and other fungi-based diseases as well.
+In full shade, roses won’t grow at all.
+Roses kept too long in the shade will quickly develop powdery mildew and other diseases.
 For this reason, avoid planting in north-facing beds or in areas where the rose bushes will be shaded by a building, fence, or other plants for the majority of the day.

 What Happens if Roses Don’t Get Enough Sun?